muntiCloud/muntiCloud/README.md

 # About Me

-I'm software developer, I'm passionate to in both start up and enterprise to bring new ideas.
+I'm software developer, I'm passionate working in both start up and enterprise that brings a new ideas.
 - 👯 I’m open to contribute to open sorces, and collabrate.
  > "Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning."
 - 📫 Have Fun: ...